TheWorldAvatar/exposure-calculation-agent/README.md

     derivation:belongsTo <http://derivation>.
 ```

 If no trip data is present, the entire trajectory is considered as a single trip and a single value is calculated.
 If trip data is present, a value is calculated for each trip.
-A new column is added for each subject - exposure - calculation combination.
+A new result instance is added for each subject - exposure - calculation combination.
 Final results will look something like the following for data with trips.
 Note that the same value is repeated over each row within a trip.

 | Time |     Point     | Trip | Result A | Result B |
 |------|---------------|------|----------|----------|